HackerN64/F3DEX3/README.md

 F3DEX3 provides three options for handling this (see `SPNormalsMode`):
 - `G_NORMALS_MODE_FAST`: Use M to transform normals.
 No performance penalty.
-  Lighting will be slightly wrong for objects with nonuniform scale or shear.
+  Lighting will be somewhat distorted for objects with nonuniform scale or shear.
 - `G_NORMALS_MODE_AUTO`: The RSP will automatically compute M inverse transpose whenever M changes.
 Costs about 3.5 microseconds of DRAM time per matrix, i.e. per object or skeleton limb which has lighting enabled.
 Lighting is correct